Sam Timmins: Professional career

 On 28 April 2022, Timmins re-signed with the Breakers for the 2022–23 NBL season.

 Timmins re-joined the Nuggets for the 2023 New Zealand NBL season.

 On 20 July 2023, Timmins signed with the Sydney Kings for the 2023–24 NBL season.
 He missed the start of the season with a calf strain.

 Timmins joined the Franklin Bulls for the 2024 New Zealand NBL season.

 On 24 June 2024, Timmins signed with Tryhoop Okayama of the Japanese B.League.

 Timmins joined the Southland Sharks for the 2025 New Zealand NBL season.

 In October 2025, Timmins signed with Chun Lung of the Hong Kong A1 Division Championship.

+Timmins re-joined the Sharks for the 2026 New Zealand NBL season.
+On 16 April 2026, he recorded 26 points, 19 rebounds, 10 assists and five blocks in a 94–86 win over the Franklin Bulls.
+He finished the regular season averaging league highs of 11.0 rebounds and 2.1 blocks per game.
+He was subsequently named NZNBL Defensive Player of the Year and earned NZNBL All-Star Five honours for the second time.
+He was also named NZNBL Most Outstanding Forward and NZNBL Most Outstanding NZ Forward/Centre for the second time.
+He helped the Sharks reach the grand final, where they defeated the Wellington Saints 104–101 in overtime to win the championship.
+Timmins was named NZNBL Grand Final MVP for his 23 points and 21 rebounds.

+On 22 August 2026, Timmins signed with Shinagawa City Basketball Club of the Japanese B.League.

 National team career

 In June 2015, Timmins helped New Zealand win the FIBA 3x3 Under-18 World Championship in Hungary.
 He was also a member of the Tall Blacks extended squad in the lead up to the 2015 FIBA Oceania Championship.

 On 12 July 2017, Timmins was invited to a six-day Tall Blacks camp in Auckland, ahead of a final 12-man roster being named to travel to the FIBA Asia Cup in Lebanon, via preparation matches in China.

 Timmins played for the Tall Blacks at the 2022 FIBA Asia Cup.

 In July 2023, Timmins was named in the Tall Blacks squad for the 2023 FIBA World Cup.
 He re-joined the Tall Blacks for qualifiers in February 2024.

+In February 2026, Timmins joined the Tall Blacks during the FIBA Basketball World Cup 2027 Asian Qualifiers.
+In June 2026, he was named in the squad for two more Asian qualifiers.
+In August 2026, he was named in the Tall Blacks squad for the next Asian qualifier window.